agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Editing Policies
 {: .text-left}

 No edits or updates should be made to the internal geodatabase from 7:00PM to 10:00AM MST to allow automated scripts to push dataset updates to ArcGIS Online and the Open SGID.
-AGRC should ensure that data is production-ready before the editing window ends.
+AGRC should ensure that data are production-ready before the editing window ends.

-Whenever possible, internal geodatabase edits and updates should be done using auotmated tools that move data from a secondary workspace into the internal geodatabase to reduce the time of incomplete data in the internal geodatabase.
-(Is this neccessary now that we're the only ones hitting internal SGID?)

-All data updates being pushed into the SGID should be run through [Sweeper](https://github.com/agrc/sweeper) or another automated process to review and fix common data and metadata problems.
+All bulk data updates being pushed into the SGID should be run through [Sweeper](https://github.com/agrc/sweeper) or another automated process to review and fix common data and metadata problems.

 Whenever a dataset is updated, the `Last update date` must be updated in the following places: